radrow/ddtrace/EVALUATION.md

 ## Running simulations

-`ddmon` comes with a testing platform for reproducing various (dead)lock scenarios in gen_server-based systems.
+DDMon comes with a testing platform for reproducing various (dead)lock scenarios in gen_server-based systems.
 Such scenarios are specified in Erlang `.conf` files and describe schedules of exchanged calls.
 We provide a bunch of scenarios in the `scenarios` directory.
 To evaluate a scenario `scenarios/example.conf`, run